IHaskell/ihaskell-notebook/README.md

 You can try to run a IHaskell `.ipynb` in a `PWD` with a `stack.yaml` that has a `resolver` different from the `resolver` in `/opt/stack/global-project/stack.yaml`, but that is Undefined Behavior, as we say in C++.

+## System GHC

+The GHC version specified by the IHaskell Stack `resolver` is also installed in the container at the system level, that is, on the executable `PATH`.

 ## Composition with Docker Stacks

 Rebase the IHaskell `Dockerfile` on top of another Jupyter Docker Stack image, for example the `scipy-notebook`: